 No food or drink is permitted in the Special Collections Reading Room.

-Reproduction requests will be honored in the order in which they are received.
-Please be prepared to wait four to six weeks for delivery.
+Reproduction requests will be fulfilled in the order in which the payment has been received.
+Please allow up to six weeks for delivery.

 Most reproductions will be delivered as digital download in PDF format, unless agreed upon otherwise.
 Reproductions of photographs will be delivered as digital download in TIFF format, unless agreed upon otherwise.

 All materials are made available for the purpose of educational, research, and personal use only and may be protected under the United States copyright law (Title 17 of the U.S. Code).
 Tarlton Law Library is unable to grant commercial use or permissions.
 Researchers are responsible for determining the copyright status of the materials and for obtaining the necessary permissions from the rights holders for purposes beyond fair use.